Volunteering

 Volunteer as a business or group

-There are a variety of ways your business or group can support St Oswald's to care for babies, children, young people and adults who need hospice care and we would love to have your support.
+There are a variety of ways your business or group can support St Oswald’s Hospice to care for babies, children, young people and adults who need hospice care and we would love to have your support.

 "I’ve really enjoyed my time volunteering so far, St Oswald’s has such a family feel and I always feel so welcome.
 There’s a lot to gain from being a volunteer, such as building up good communication skills with a variety of people.
 It’s a great way to understand the work that hospices do and how they have such a positive impact on the patients they look after."